 Your hair is an outward sign of your inner health, just like your skin.
-And since healthy hair can only be achieved if you’re nourishing your body properly in the first place, here are my top recommendations for 6 foods to eat for healthier hair!
+And since healthy hair starts from the inside, here are my top recommendations for 6 foods to eat for healthier hair!

 Before we start, I think that it’s important to clarify a few things before I get into the weeds with all of the nutrients that can play a role in achieving and maintaining shiny locks.